Son of Mali's president resigns parliament position amid calls for father's resignation

 Twenty opposition members arrested during the protests were released on Monday, one of the groups, Coordination of Movements, Associations and Supporters of Mahmoud Dicko (CMAS) said.

-But one of the main opposition members and former minister in Keita's government Mountaga Tall told CNN said peaceful "civil disobedience" will continue despite the president's promises.
+But one of the main opposition members and former minister in Keita's government Mountaga Tall told CNN peaceful "civil disobedience" will continue despite the president's promises.

 "The dissolution of the court and the consensual government do not correspond to our vision of the change that the people want," Tall said.